zhangchl007/MCW-App-modernization/Hands-on lab/HOL step-by-step - App modernization.md

 ### Task 2: Perform assessment for migration to Azure SQL Database

 Contoso, Ltd. would like an assessment to see what potential issue they would have to address in moving their database to Azure SQL Database.
 In this task, you will use the [Microsoft Data Migration Assistant](https://docs.microsoft.com/en-us/sql/dma/dma-overview?view=sql-server-2017) (DMA) to perform an assessment of the `ContosoInsurance` database against Azure SQL Database (Azure SQL DB).
 Data Migration Assistant (DMA) enables you to upgrade to a modern data platform by detecting compatibility issues that can impact database functionality on your new version of SQL Server or Azure SQL Database.
-It recommends performance and reliability improvements for your target environment.The assessment will provide a report about any feature parity and compatibility issues between the on-premises database and the Azure SQL DB service.
+It recommends performance and reliability improvements for your target environment.
+The assessment will provide a report about any feature parity and compatibility issues between the on-premises database and the Azure SQL DB service.

-> NOTE: The Database Migration Assistant has already been installed on your SqlServer2008 VM.
+> **Note**: The Database Migration Assistant has already been installed on your SqlServer2008 VM.
 It can also be downloaded from the [Microsoft Download Center](https://www.microsoft.com/en-us/download/details.aspx?id=53595).

 1. On the SqlServer2008 VM, launch DMA from the Windows Start menu by typing "data migration" into the search bar, and then selecting **Microsoft Data Migration Assistant** in the search results.